Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Schedule Analysis

-- The Blue Devils captured their signature win of the season on November 30, when they secured a 72-65 victory over the Georgia Bulldogs, who rank inside the top 100 (No. 55) in our computer rankings.
+- The Blue Devils' signature win of the season came against the Georgia Bulldogs, a top 100 team (No. 55), according to our computer rankings.
+The Blue Devils picked up the 72-65 road win on November 30.

-- The Blue Devils have tied for the second-most Quadrant 1 wins in the country (two).
+- The Blue Devils have two wins versus Quadrant 1 teams, tied for the second-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!